License GuideSOC 41-9021

 Read more

-You'll face two sections on your broker exam.
-The national portion covers real estate principles and practices across all states.
-Your state portion tests local laws and regulations specific to where you're applying.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer exams.
-You'll answer multiple-choice questions on a computer at an approved testing center.
-To pass, you typically need to score 70 to 75 percent overall, though your state may set different thresholds.
+You'll face a two-part exam structure.
+The national portion tests foundational real estate knowledge and applies across all states.
+Your state-law section covers local regulations specific to where you're applying.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll typically need to score 70 to 75 percent to pass, though some states set the bar higher.
+Check your state's requirements for the exact passing score and exam format before you register.

 Renewal